mrismanaziz/Reforestation/README.md

-## Did you hear that the police have a warrant out on a midget psychic ripping people off?
-It reads “Small medium at large.”
+## What did the calculator say to the student?
+You can count on me.